 Road Show 2009

-The Heart Truth Road Show traveled to six U.S. cities this past spring to provide free heart disease risk factor screenings and disseminate educational materials.
+The Heart Truth Road Show traveled to six U.S. cities in 2009 to provide free heart disease risk factor screenings and disseminate educational materials.
 Co-presented by Diet Coke and General Mills, the exhibit featured six designer red dresses worn by celebrities in the Red Dress Collection Fashion Shows.
 Cities included: Minnesota, MN, Houston, TX, Los Angeles, CA, Charlotte, NC, New York, NY, and Atlanta, GA.

 Road Show 2008

-In the spring of 2008, The Heart Truth Road Show had its largest tour to date, stopping at 10 cities across the US, bringing free screenings, the Red Dress℠ display, and educational materials to women who remain under-informed about heart disease.
+In the spring of 2008, The Heart Truth Road Show had its largest tour to date, stopping at 10 cities across the United States, bringing free screenings, the Red Dress® display, and educational materials to women in their communities.
 The cities included: Minneapolis, Cincinnati, Atlanta, Philadelphia, Los Angeles, Birmingham, Charleston, Houston, Dallas, and West Palm Beach.

 First Ladies Red Dress Collection 2007

-SIMI VALLEY, CA, February 16, 2007—As continued supporters of The Heart Truth, Mrs. Laura Bush—the Founding Ambassador for The Heart Truth campaign—Sec. of State Hillary Rodham Clinton, Mrs. Barbara Bush, Mrs. Nancy Reagan, Mrs. Rosalynn Carter, Mrs. Betty Ford, and Mrs. Claudia (Lady Bird) Johnson have each contributed red dresses and suits from their personal collections for a limited viewing at the Ronald Reagan Presidential Library.
+SIMI VALLEY, CA, February 16, 2007—As continued supporters of The Heart Truth, Mrs. Laura Bush—the Founding Ambassador for The Heart Truth program—Mrs. Hillary Rodham Clinton, Mrs. Barbara Bush, Mrs. Nancy Reagan, Mrs. Rosalynn Carter, Mrs. Betty Ford, and Mrs. Claudia (Lady Bird) Johnson each contributed red dresses and suits from their personal collections for a limited viewing at the Ronald Reagan Presidential Library.

 Fashion Week 2008